alaub81/shelly/README.md

     Controls lighting based on motion, light levels, and night-time detection.

+5. `shelly-status-check.py`

+    Shelly Status Checker Script, to have a status overview of the shellies.

 ## `shelly-idle-timer.js`

 This Shelly script, `shelly-idle-timer.js`, is designed to monitor the power consumption of a specified switchID on a Shelly device.
 It turns off the switch automatically after a specified idle time if the power remains below a set threshold, helping save energy by turning off devices that are not actively in use.